 Ask templates that your team can consistently follow when working on projects.
 Your task templates will be the foundation of your documentation, so it’s important to get this one right.

 1. Project parameters: what the project is, who is performing the work, and what the overall goal is.

-2. Task requirements: list of materials required to complete project, outline for how you plan to tackle project, and due dates for milestones/reports/etc
+2. Task requirements: list of materials required to complete the project, outline for how you plan to tackle the project, and due dates for milestones/reports/etc

-3. Task ownership: who is in charge of task as well as check in/check out process
+3. Task ownership: who is in charge of the task as well as the check-in/check out process

 Do It, Document It, and Delegate It to a Virtual Assistant